 In order to compensate for the shortcomings in terms of sustainable and equitable inclusive public services, SamusocialPointe-Noire continues its daily monitoring activities according to Samusocial International’s emergency method and has recently set up a professional support project for young adults.

-Mobile Help Teams
+Mobile Help Teams (EMA)

-Emergency accomodation/ day center
+Emergency accomodation/Day center